February 11, 2019

 Quality control is another issue which must be addressed.

 With traditional stainless steel equipment, the responsibility of quality control is managed on site, but with SUT this falls to the supplier.
-Therefore, appropriate systems must be put in place to insure that suppliers provide components that meet cleanliness standards.
+Therefore, appropriate systems must be put in place to ensure that suppliers provide components that meet cleanliness standards.